Your Austin Brain Injury Lawyers

 To learn more about the compensation you can expect for your specific brain injury case, please contact Lorenz & Lorenz, PLLC.
 Our skilled brain injury attorneys will review every detail of your accident, analyze your injuries, and provide you with our best estimate of the eventual size of your settlement check.

 Statute of Limitation on Texas Brain Injury Cases

 If you have suffered a brain injury in Texas and would like to file suit against the responsible party, it is generally advisable to start the process as early as possible.
 The sooner you begin legal proceedings, the sooner you are likely to receive any compensation you may be eligible for.

 If you are not quite ready to start your lawsuit immediately after your accident happens, you should make sure that you do so within two years.
 This is the statute of limitations for head and brain injury claims in the state of Texas.
 If you file suit after the two-year mark has passed, your case may be dismissed.

 Call Our Austin Brain Injury Attorneys For Help

-The experienced lawyers at Lorenz & Lorenz, LLP have been helping the people of Austin fight for the compensation they deserve for years.
+The experienced lawyers at Lorenz & Lorenz, PLLC have been helping the people of Austin fight for the compensation they deserve for years.
 Whenever you are ready to file suit against the person or business that caused your brain injury, we will be there for you, too.
 All you need to do is give us a call or send us a message online to set up your free consultation.